Overview Of Career In The Welding Industry

 American Welding Society (AWS)

-The American Welding Society, Certified Welder program is valuable to people just entering the enterprise.
-This welding certification shows prospective employers that welders have the knowledge to complete procedures up to code and specification.
+The American Welding Society, Certified Welder program is valuable to people entering the enterprise.
+This welding certification shows prospective employers that welders can complete procedures up to code and specification.

 Canadian Welding Bureau (CWB)